markkolich/kolich-httpclient4-closure/README.md

 ## Synchronous (Blocking)

-Synchronous, or blocking, HTTP requests "block" the requesting execution thread until the request has finished, either successfully or unsuccessfully.
+Synchronous, or blocking, HTTP requests "block" the requesting thread until the request has finished, either successfully or unsuccessfully.
 When making synchronous requests, the execution thread "pauses" and waits for the HTTP transaction to complete.
 In some environments, this may be suboptimal, given that the requesting thread is blocked waiting on the HTTP transaction to finish, and consequently cannot do any additional work.

 ### Synchronous Closure Examples